mukezhz/vibe-coding/.github/instructions/enhanced-api-guide.md

 ## Common Pitfalls and Best Practices

 1. **Return Types for Dependencies**
-   - Repository: Return as VALUE (non-pointer)
+   - Repository: Return as POINTER
    - Service, Controller, Route: Return as POINTERS

 2. **Error Handling**
-   - Use domain-specific errors defined in your `errorz.go` file
+   - Define domain-specific errors in your `errorz.go` file using `errorz.ErrBadRequest.JoinError()` or `errorz.ErrNotFound.JoinError()` pattern
-   - Use `responses.HandleError(logger, ctx, err)` for consistent error responses
+   - Use `responses.HandleError(ctx, c.logger, err)` for consistent error responses
-   - Use `responses.HandleValidationError(logger, ctx, err)` for validation errors
+   - Use `responses.HandleValidationError(ctx, c.logger, err)` for validation errors

 3. **Validation**
    - Use `binding` tags on request DTOs